Duals of Higher Vector Spaces: Computing n -duals of VS n -groupoids

 \subsubsection{Annihilators and $(\ker d_i)^*$}

 This section is devoted to the study of the solution spaces of the normalization equations \eqref{eq:NormalizationMostGeneral}.
 As a motivating example, in the case of a $\VB$ 1-groupoid, the dual of the \textbf{core} appears in the definition of the dual $\VB$ groupoid.
-This is an object with multiple isomorphic descriptions (c.f. \cite[\S 3.2.1-3]{GraciaSazMehta2017}), which are reflected in the existence of different description of the Lie algebroid of a Lie groupoid (as this is the core of its tangent groupoid).
-First of all, the core can be defined as the kernel of either the source or the target map: $\ker \widetilde{d}_0^1$ is known as the right core and $\ker \widetilde{d}_1^1$ is known as the left core.
+This is an object with multiple isomorphic descriptions (c.f. \cite[\S 3.2.1-3]{GraciaSazMehta2017}).
+First of all, the core can be defined as the kernel of either the source or the target map of a $\VB$ groupoid: $\ker \widetilde{d}_0^1$ is known as the right core and $\ker \widetilde{d}_1^1$ is known as the left core.
 These are isomorphic through the involution mentioned in Example \ref{ex:MooreFillers1Gpd}.
 Additionally, their duals are isomorphic to the annihilator of the units, $\Ann(\widetilde{s}_0\huaV_0)\subseteq \huaV_1^*$, which in the case of the tangent $\VB$ groupoid is the conormal bundle to the units of the base.
 To compute $n$-duals it is convenient to have a systematic understanding of these isomorphisms, so we introduce the following terminology in analogy with this example.

 \begin{definition} Let $\huaV$ be a simplicial vector space.